Python-Markdown/markdown/docs/contributing.md

 then the version branch would be named `3.0` and any releases from that branch would increment the POINT version only (`3.0.5`, `3.0.6`...).

+## Release Process

+When a new release is being prepared, the release manager should follow the following steps:

+1. Verify that all outstanding issues and pull requests related to the release have been resolved.

+2. Confirm that the release notes and change log have been updated and indicate the date of the new release.

+3. Update the version defined in [`markdown/__init__.py`][markdown/__init__.py] as well as in the `theme.release` option of the [`mkdocs.yml`][mkdocs.yml] configuration file.

+4. Build a local copy of the documentation, browse through the pages and confirm that no obvious issues exist with the documentation.

+4. Create a pull request with a commit message in the following format:

+        Bump version to X.X.X

+5. After all checks (Travis, etc.) have passed, merge the pull request.

+6. Create a git tag with the new version as the tag name and push to the [Python-Markdown/markdown] repository.

+7. Deploy the release to PyPI with the command `make deploy`.

+8. Deploy an update to the documentation using [MkDocs].
+The following example assumes that local clones of the [Python-Markdown/markdown] and [Python-Markdown/Python-Markdown.github.io] repositories are in sibling directories named `markdown` and `Python-Markdown.github.io` respectively.

+        cd Python-Markdown.github.io
+        mkdocs gh-deploy --config-file ../markdown/mkdocs.yml --remote-branch master

 [Python-Markdown Organization]: https://github.com/Python-Markdown
 [Python-Markdown Code of Conduct]: https://github.com/Python-Markdown/markdown/blob/master/CODE_OF_CONDUCT.md